 4) Check your credit report regularly and ask for any potential errors to be recorded.

-If you find that you are unable to keep up with credit repayments, instead of ignoring the problem always try to talk to a free and impartial debt advisor.
-They will be able to offer advice about negotiating more flexible terms with your creditors and they will also explain the various options available.
+If you find that you cannot keep up with credit repayments, instead of ignoring the problem, always try to talk to a free and impartial debt advisor.
+They will offer advice about negotiating more flexible terms with your creditors, and they will also explain the various options available.

-In most cases, your creditor will agree to an arrangement which will help you avoid potential court action.
+In most cases, your creditor will agree to an arrangement that will help you avoid potential court action.
 If the creditor does instruct the court, if you respond to the initial court form within 14 days, it may be possible to reach an agreement without a CCJ being issued.
-If you are behind with repayments, it is important to keep on top of your mail.
-If letters remain unopened, you could end up with a CCJ which could have been avoided.
+However, it is important to keep on top of your mail if you are behind with repayments.
+If letters remain unopened, you could end up with a CCJ, which could have been avoided.

-If you have received a CCJ and are unsure what to do, there are various debt advice charities which can offer free expert advice, such as StepChange and The Money Advice Service.
-These impartial organisations can recommend the steps you need to take to manage your debt as well as clear advice about the Court claim process for CCJ’s.
+If you have received a CCJ and are unsure what to do, there are various debt advice charities that can offer free expert advice, such as StepChange and The Money Advice Service.
+These impartial organisations can recommend the steps you need to take to manage your debt and clear advice about the Court claim process for CCJ’s.